ColeMahlowitz/ADAU1761-Self-Boot-With-Arduino/README.md

 This tutorial picks up from page 15 in Wilfrido's tutorial

-*** also, you will need to download and install Felias Fogg's SoftI2CMaster library which he has *graciously* posted here: https://github.com/felias-fogg/SoftI2CMaster
+*** you will also need to download and install Felias Fogg's SoftI2CMaster library which he has *graciously* posted here: https://github.com/felias-fogg/SoftI2CMaster

 This library implements an I2C protocal which is written in assembly and is very fast.
 It also comes with much more functionality than the standard Arduino "wire" library for I2C communication which is much slower and limits the user to a 32 byte buffer (lame!).
 It is also incumbant upon the user to be somewhat familiar with I2C two wire communication.